 The Dietrich School prioritizes our graduate students' health and wellness.
 Below you will find information about a variety of health services on campus, as well as details about the University of Pittsburgh's fitness facilities and group sports programming.

-Please also visit the Provost Office's website on graduate and professional student Health/Wellness
+Please also visit the Provost Office's website on graduate Health/Wellness or the student affiairs website for Graduate and Professional Students

 See also resources linked through our COVID-19 resources website here: https://www.asgraduate.pitt.edu/covid-19-resources-graduate-students-0